Skip to Main Content

 This order of preference generally applies in other jurisdictions also.

-Abbreviations of law report series
+Abbreviations of Law Report series

 The Cardiff Index to Legal Abbreviations (open access) allows you to search for the meaning of abbreviations for English language legal publications, from the British Isles, the Commonwealth and the United States, including those covering international and comparative law.
 A wide selection of major foreign language law publications is also included.
 Publications from over 295 jurisdictions are featured in the Index.